Information consumption and size in firms: Limits to information variety

-As firms read more, they may be reading about the same or about new topics.
-The distinction between the two possibilities manifests in the rate at which new articles, sources, or topics are accessed for a given number of records, which is the Heaps' plot displayed in panels a, c, and e of Figure~\ref{gr:heaps}, respectively.
-The three Heaps' plots all show qualitatively similar patterns of two distinct regimes.
-In particular, topics are extracted from a proprietary model and are bounded to a maximum of $T=4{,}338$, whereas articles and sources are closer to the raw data and more numerous.
-We find that initially, small firms with the most diverse reading tendencies saturate the maximum number of articles they could read per record.
-At a larger size, the most diverse readers peel away from linear growth, indicating that the same articles $A$, sources $S$, and topics $T$ are reread.
-When the inflection point is defined as the number of records at which the quantity in question first reaches 90\% of linear growth, it occurs at $R=2{,}200$ records for articles, $R=90$ records for sources, and $R=15$ records for topics over the two-week period of study.
-Using our scaling relations above, the points correspond to publicly listed assets and annual sales of typically \$5 billion and \$700 million, $\$600$ million and \$60 million, and \$200 million and \$20 million, respectively.\footnote{These valuations and record counts correspond to public firms like The Geo Group, Inc., Chicago Board Options Exchange, and CAE in the first group, NCS Multistage, Casa Systems, and Collegium Pharmaceutical in the second, or transportation and logistics company Grupo TMM in the smallest.} That the variation of the inflection point maps to firms of different sizes suggests that firms may pass critical sizes at which the costs of obtaining new types of information begin to matter.
+Remarkably, our model matches closely the curves in Figure~\ref{gr:heaps}.
+Using the scaling relation between records $R$ and employees $N$ to replace $N$ with $R$, we fit the prediction in Eq~\ref{eq:info benefit} to the Heaps' plots in Figure~\ref{gr:heaps}.
+The data agree extraordinarily well with the mean and maximum curves predicted from the emergence of a coordination problem shown in the blue and orange curves, respectively.
+Importantly, our estimate for the exponent $b$, how team size scales with the nmber of employees, are all sublinear.
+For the mean curves, we find for articles, sources, and topics, $b\approx 3/10$, $b\approx1/3$, and $b\approx1/2$, respectively.
+For maximally diverse reading, we find $b\approx 3/10$, $b\approx2/5$, and $b\approx2/3$.
+Sensibly, the increasing values indicate that bigger collections of employees map onto larger aggregates of information.

-One might anticipate that if there were some effective cost of per unit of information that it would increase with information granularity; after all, a firm searching for diverse topics is likely to be structurally different from one reading new articles but on the same topic.
-We can consider the implications of this hypothesis by imagining that the diversity inflection point occurs at the same threshold cost $C^*$ for some effective unit of information $I$, such as that accessed in a single record,
+The observation that larger groups matter for larger aggregations of information also manifests in the place at which the maximum variety curves peel away from the one-to-one line.
+When the inflection point is defined as the number of records at which the quantity in question first reaches 90\% of linear growth, it occurs at $R=1{,}645$ records for articles, $R=41$ records for sources, and $R=18$ records for topics.
+Using our measured scaling relations, the points correspond to publicly listed assets and annual sales of typically \$900 million and \$100 million, $\$80$ million and \$6 million, and \$40 million and \$3 million, respectively.
+That the variation of the inflection point maps to firms of different sizes suggests that firms may pass through critical sizes at which the amount of new information of a certain granularity cannot be processed in the same way.